What Happens When You Stop Paying Credit Cards?

 Not paying your credit card bills can have a number of negative consequences.
 Interest will accrue, you may incur fees, your credit score can drop, and if the company can’t collect from you, it may sell your account to a collection agency, which may start trying to contact you by phone, email, or even on social media.

 A collection agency can potentially obtain a court judgment against you, leading to possible garnishment of your wages or bank account (specific to the type of debt and state where you live.).
-In short, your financial situation could become grim.
+In short, if you stop paying your credit card bills, it can have a detrimental impact on your credit and finances.

 Table of contents